tailsmonster/kronoscan/README.md

 > Kronoscan is a local-first productivity app that combines a powerful calendar with flexible task and event management, designed to get you started instantly, with optional cloud sync for multi-device use.

 ---
+## 🎶 Vibes

+Listen to the Weatherscan's soundtrack while contributing to / using this.
+Track 27 is incredible.

 ## ⚡ MVP Goals